-With burgeoning costs of real estate investment and an unsupportive bank balance thinking about buying a house can be quite discouraging.
+As costs of real estate investment rise coupled with an unsupportive bank balance thinking about buying a house can be quite discouraging.
 But how long can you keep postponing?
-The prices are only going to hike and with flourishing expenses one can never save enough to buy a house without a bank loan.
+The prices are only going to hike and with flourishing expenses, one can never save enough to buy a house without a bank loan.
 With some research, a common home buyer can make a quality investment by choosing the right housing loan.

-Here are some tips that will help you choose right housing loan for you.
+Here are some tips that will help you choose the right housing loan for you.

 - Know your financial capacity: – To be able to obtain a housing loan, your financial standing is assessed based on three things:

 - Your income: – This is considered to help the lender determine whether you will be able to repay the loan or not.